sourcemeta/awesome-jsonschema/README.md

 - (2019) [What is a JSON Schema?
 Generate, Modify, and Understand a JSON Schema: Example](https://www.youtube.com/watch?v=hGXxXyJmaUo) - An in-depth introduction to JSON Schema including auto-generating JSON Schema documents using QuickType.io
 - (2019) [JSON Schema Validation: How to Validate JSON Schema with Postman?](https://www.youtube.com/watch?v=X072eKtOIio) - An introduction to JSON Schema and how to use it in Postman

+## Papers

+- (2020) [Type Safety with JSON Subschema](https://arxiv.org/abs/1911.12651) - Deciding whether one schema is a subschema of another is non-trivial because of the richness of the JSON Schema specification language.
+Given a pair of schemas, our approach first canonicalizes and simplifies both schemas, then decides the subschema question on the canonical forms, dispatching simpler subschema queries to type-specific checkers

 ## Tools

 *A collection of open-source tools to work with JSON Schema official and